 Support Groups at W&L

-Washingtonian Society – This is a support network for students who have had problems with alcohol or substance use, who want to connect with others in a similar situation and want help with change.
+This is a support network for students who have had problems with alcohol or substance use, who want to connect with others in a similar situation and want help with change.
 Complete sobriety is not required.
 This social support group helps students find friendship and support for their desire for change.
 The group meets weekly for a meal and social time with the aim of fostering connection, friendship, and support for students with alcohol and substance issues.
 Contact Dr. Kirk Luder at firstname.lastname@example.org for more information.